matthieu-str/Regiopremise/Methodology.md

 (RoW) region.

 So in the little example provided, if working with a 99% cutoff, processes for China, the US and Canada would be created, but processes for Peru and Chile would not be created.
-Instead, a RoW process would be created which is based on the production data of all aggregated countries (Peru and Chile in this example).
+Instead, a RoW process would be created based on the production data of all aggregated countries (Peru and Chile in this example).

 If the cutoff was 90% instead, only process for China and the US would be created and Canada, Peru and Chile would be aggregated as RoW.